Naomi Campbell

 Biography of Naomi Campbell

 Naomi Campbell is a supermodel, UN Commonwealth ambassador, and philanthropist.
-She entered the modeling business at 15 and became the first black model to grace the cover of both British and French Vogue.
-Since then, she has appeared on the covers of over 1,000 magazines, participated in campaigns for famous houses, including Burberry, Prada, Dolce & Gabbana, Marc Jacobs, and Louis Vuitton, and walked in iconic shows for Chanel, Azzedine Alaïa, Christian Dior, and Versace.
+She broke into modeling at 15 and became the first Black model to grace the covers of both British and French Vogue.
+Since then, she has appeared on the covers of over 1,000 magazines, starred in campaigns for luxury brands including Burberry, Prada, Dolce & Gabbana, Marc Jacobs, and Louis Vuitton, and walked in iconic shows for Chanel, Azzedine Alaïa, Christian Dior, and Versace.

-Beyond her work in the fashion and entertainment industry, Campbell has used her influence for numerous charitable and non-profit initiatives worldwide.
+Beyond fashion and entertainment, Campbell has leveraged her influence for charitable and non-profit initiatives worldwide.

 Naomi Campbell